zoho/zcrm-nodejs-sdk/README.md

 Database with name **zohooauth** should be created and a table with below configurations should be present in the database.
 Table, named **"oauthtokens"**, should have the columns **"useridentifier" (varchar) "accesstoken" (varchar), "refreshtoken" (varchar) and "expirytime" (bigint)**.

 Once the configuration is set, storage and retrieval of tokens will be handled by the SDK.
-If the user wants to utilize their own mechanism, they can mention it in configuration.properties by providing the respective module in api.tokenmanagement.

-This module should contain the below methods,
-	**saveOAuthTokens(token_obj)**
-	**updateOAuthTokens(token_obj)**
-		Irrespective of response, the next execution happens.
-So care should be taken by the user in handling their module.
-	**getOAuthTokens()**
-		The expected response for this method : JSON array containing json response with expirytime, refreshtoken and accesstoken fields.

 ##Generating self-authorized grant and refresh token